 Gonzaga Law students are required to complete thirty (30) hours of public service for graduation.
 Transfer students, including those in the JDIEL program, must complete twenty (20) hours of public service.

 Students may begin work toward completion of the requirement at the beginning of their first term of law school.
 The public service requirement cannot be satisfied by hours for which the student also receives compensation, other monetary value, academic credit, or hours that are submitted to the Center for Law in Public Service for the Pro Bono Distinction.

-For more information, contact Sarah Karp, the Public Service Liason
+For more information, contact Matt Brunell (Class of 2017), the Public Service Liaison

 Choosing a Public Service Activity

 You are responsible for selecting the public service activity you would like to perform to fulfill Gonzaga’s public service requirement.

 You may choose an agency on your own, through the law school public service liaison, through Gonzaga University’s Service Learning Website, or through the Community Service Fair held on main campus each semester.

 If you choose an activity on your own, your choice must be authorized by the law school’s Public Service Liaison, Matt Brunell, Class of 2017, who will consult with CCASL’s Service Learning Coordinator.

 If you need help selecting an activity, consider using Gonzaga University’s Service Learning website.
 It has information on agencies that cooperate with the Center for Community Action and Service Learning (CCASL).